antman999/learning-scala/README.md

 ```
 2. Another thing to keep in mind is once init you cannot change an arrays length.
 You could change the type of array(Int, String...).

+## Lists Vs. Arrays
+> An Array is mutable, meaning you can change the values of each index, while a List (by default) is immutable, meaning that a new list is created every time you do a modification.
+In most cases it is a more "functional" style to work with immutable datatypes